eyalsegev123/Etay/README.md

 # Etay's Memorial Website

 ## Overview
 A heartfelt tribute to Etay, celebrating his life and legacy.
 This website serves as a digital memorial where visitors can explore photos, share stories, and connect with Etay's memory.
+Through the interactive photo gallery, visitors can view cherished moments captured throughout Etay's life.
+The stories section allows friends and family to share their personal anecdotes and memories, creating a rich tapestry of Etay's impact on those around him.
+The life timeline provides a visual journey through key milestones and significant events, offering a comprehensive view of Etay's life.
+Additionally, the contact form enables visitors to request memorial items, submit their own stories, or reach out directly via email.
+This website is a testament to Etay's enduring legacy, ensuring that his memory lives on in the hearts of all who knew him.

 ## Features
 ### 📸 Photo Gallery